5 Survival stories that were made into movies

 The 1972 Uruguay rugby team – Alive

 By far the most gruesome entry on the list, the film “Alive” doesn’t quite show everything in the same grizzly detail as it happened, probably because they weren’t making a horror film.
-In 1972 the national rugby team of Uruguay were flying over the Andes mountain range when their plane crashed into one of its peaks.
+In 1972 the national rugby team of Uruguay was flying over the Andes mountain range when their plane crashed into one of its peaks.
 Several dozen people died in the incident but many of them didn’t lose their lives in the crash.
 Since they were at the top of one of the biggest mountain ranges in the world in freezing temperatures they didn’t have the option of walking out of there, and after a while when people started to drop dead from their wounds or starvation the others had a choice, eat or die.

-Christopher McCandless – Into the wild
+Christopher McCandless – Into the Wild